Running Man (1987) Suggests a Future America That's Both Outrageous and Sadly Familiar

 The experience of watching the 1987 film is one of reconciling two possible Americas: the one imagined 30 years ago, and our actual everyday reality.
 There are obvious, notable differences.
 We have not (yet) slid fully into an authoritarian state.
 Resources are still available.
 Freedom of speech and expression remain.
 Sorta.
 The most powerful man in the world is not a game show host; he’s a reality TV star.

 At the same time, the power of media and its ability to deflect and distract, if not outright deceive, is a very real problem.
 As is our embrace of screens—be they TV or phones—as the window through which we experience the world.
 And our preferred medicine to numb us to all the suck.
 Who doesn’t whip out their phone when they’re bored for 10 seconds?
-Even if it’s to read a book.
-We’re no longer comfortable with boredom or being alone with our own thoughts.
+Even if it’s to read a book, we’re no longer comfortable with boredom or being alone with our own thoughts.

 Growing up in the 80s, there were two ways of thinking about the future.